Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 Your job is to prepare your child, not to coach them to be someone they're not.

-Practice having conversations, not rehearsing speeches.
-Ask them questions at dinner.
+- Practice having conversations, not rehearsing speeches.
+Ask questions at dinner.
 Discuss the news together.
-Talk about their day and get them used to explaining their thinking.

-Visit the school's website together.
-Note three things they genuinely find interesting about the school.
+- Visit the school's website together.
+Note three things they genuinely find interesting.

-Make sure they know it's fine to pause, to say "I don't know," or to ask for clarification.
+- Make sure they know it's fine to pause, say "I don't know," or ask for clarification.

-Write speeches for them to memorise.
-If they sound like a politician giving a press conference, you've gone too far.
+- Write speeches for them to memorise.
+If they sound like a politician, you've gone too far.

-Coach them on what you think the interviewer wants to hear.
-Authenticity beats polish every time.
+- Coach them on what you think the interviewer wants to hear.
+Authenticity beats polish.

-Turn it into a high-pressure situation.
-Yes, it matters.
-But one awkward moment won't ruin everything.
+- Turn it into a high-pressure situation.
+One awkward moment won't ruin everything.

-Compare them to siblings, friends, or other children.
-Every child is different and schools know that.
+- Compare them to siblings, friends, or other children.
+Every child is different.

 Mock Interview Practice